 Thus silently and slowly, without any formal deliberations or open contests, the work of God went forward.
-The principles which the Apostles set forth separately were combined and systema-The societies which they founded were more fully organized according to the outlines which they had drawn.
+The principles which the Apostles set forth separately were combined and systematized.
+The societies which they founded were more fully organized according to the outlines which they had drawn.
 The writings which they left were preserved and studied, and exercised more and more a formative authority.
 The parable of the mustard-seed was fulfilled.
 The Church CHAP.
-III. by the gradual assimilation of all around which could contribute to its growth, in virtue of the The Church at Jerusalem action of that Spirit which is its Life.
+III. rose and spread, not by any sudden miracle, but A.D.
+80-120. by the gradual assimilation of all around which could contribute to its growth, in virtue of the action of that Spirit which is its Life.